reobrien1/AMS_delta_functionalgroups/README.md

 ## Key Features
 **Radial Delta Plots:** Visualize the distribution of carbon, hydrogen, and oxygen containing fragments.

-**Functional Group Quantification:** An algorithm tested against standards and FTIR data to provide chemical characteristics of the mixtures
+**Functional Group Quantification:** An algorithm tested against standards and FTIR data to provide functional group distributions for the mixtures.

 ## Getting Started
 ### Data Requirements